Legal Secretary Training

 Westlaw access (online legal research), $75 for the duration of the class.

-Course materials are available from The Center for Legal Studies Bookstore.
-Please call 1-800-522-7737 to obtain book titles, pricing, and shipping information or visit the Center for Legal Studies website.
-Books ordered from The Center for Legal Studies during the week immediately prior to the beginning of class may incur an additional FedEx fee.
+Course materials are available from The Center for Legal Studies by Barbri Bookstore.
+Please call 1-800-522-7737 to obtain book titles, pricing, and shipping information or visit the Center for Legal Studies by Barbri website.
+Books ordered from The Center for Legal Studies by Barbri during the week immediately prior to the beginning of class may incur an additional FedEx fee.

 The course fee does not include the price of the textbooks or recommended materials.